 Peter LaBerge grew up in Connecticut.
 He is an undergraduate student at the University of Pennsylvania, where he studies English and Consumer Psychology as a member of the Academic Dean’s List.
-He is twenty-one years old, and founded The Adroit Journal as a high school sophomore in November 2010.
+He is twenty-two years old, and founded The Adroit Journal as a high school sophomore in November 2010.

 He has been recognized—from TED to Teen Vogue to TIME—for his work as a writer and publisher.
 His work appears in or is forthcoming from Beloit Poetry Journal, Best New Poets (2014 & 2016), Colorado Review, Crazyhorse, Harvard Review, Indiana Review, Iowa Review, Pleiades, Sixth Finch, and Tin House, among others.
 He is the recipient of a fellowship from the Bucknell University Stadler Center for Poetry, where he studied with G.C.
 Waldrep, Mary Szybist, and Dana Levin in June 2015.